 This is an important distinction in order to head off an early misapprehension that people leave just to do what they want.
 That may be the case for some, but I have yet to meet any.
 If you want to just do what you want you will just leave all together, some do.
 I had heard that said about others who left.
 In frank terms I don’t think that many, if any, in the UOC or many non-canonical expressions of historical Christianity would really have formed or gone a non-canonical direction if they really felt they could stay.
 I am not saying there are not some jurisdictions that have formed for problematic reasons or turned into clergy clubs.
 I am saying people in the UOC and churches like it left because they had to do so.
 It is hard to word this well.
 Over all the canonical churches basically tell them to leave some times subtly, sometimes directly.
 Then these churches seemed shocked when they do.

 I could list off priests and leaders from many jurisdictions and cite their toxic masculinity, homophobic and inflammatory rhetoric, and harmful views and treatments about a variety of issues.
 (On a positive note in my checking a couple of the more controversial examples have been removed – good on that podcast/blog distributor.)
 That isn’t quite the point.
-Any group will have problematic persons who’s teachings are an issue and even the best teacher and pastor will have their flaws and diverging points of view. that is expeted in some sesne.
-The response is an important.
+Any group will have problematic persons who’s teachings are an issue and even the best teacher and pastor will have their flaws and diverging points of view.
+That is expeted in some sense.
+The response to these things is an important consideration.
 The point is that these persons and movements keep coming and are defended, supported, and reproduced.
 The church seems to let it slide.
-What more is that it seems to not only be the occasional mistake or temporary bad actor.
+What more concerning is that it seems to not only be the occasional mistake or temporary bad actor.
 It is a pattern, one that no one seems to want to do anything about.
 Finally even the most well meaning are often swept by this ethos especially in relation to those with other difficulties in being in church, intentional or not.

 Compare that with the swift and relatively severe nature of the response to Fr Andrew Warwick’s expression of a pastoral response to LGBTQA+ persons and the message becomes clear.
 I have met and served with Fr Warwick (a lifetime ago) and to my mind is not outside the canonical church’s views on LGBTQA+.
 Quite soon after that article, Fr Warwick had to issue a retraction.
 This was followed by a letter from Mtr.
 Joseph to parishes that reasserted the churches resistance to progressive views.
 A response to my mind none of Fr Trenham’s behavior seemed to warrant.
 When I saw the retraction and accompanying commentary, my heart sank, as I sat in church and heard Mtr.
 Joseph’s letter read, my heart broke.
 Again we can makes lists of this and that infraction and such that would lead to more tension and scandalizing readers, that isn’t my point.
 The point is the example of inherent message and ethos.
 Toxic masculinity, homophobia, “tough it out” spirituality, and hyper conservative views are tolerated and even encuraged- a pastoral response, less so.
 Others have noted people are leaving the church over these issues.
 I am just another one of those.